-What support were Newport City Council giving schools in the implementation of the new curriculum.
+A committee member asked what support Newport City Council were giving schools in the implementation of the new curriculum.

 - The Head of Education informed committee that schools were supported on a bespoke and universal level.
 The Head of Education noted that specific professional learning courses were being provided for all staff but were also to support professional learning lead within school.
-The Head of Education noted that it was the responsibility of schools to determine what the curriculum would look like.
-The Head of Education acknowledged the difficulty staff face regarding attending meetings and allowing alternative work to be done by teachers during the pandemic for a number of reasons but assured committee that the Local Authority and Partner Challenge Advisors met with

-Headteachers on a rotation basis to see progress, advise on next steps and establish what support would be required.
-The Head of Education noted that feedback was given to the Welsh Government regarding these.

-Did Newport City Council have the ability to assist if schools were having difficulties
+The Head of Education noted that it was the responsibility of schools to determine what the circulculum would look like.
+The Head of Education acknowledged the difficulty staff face regarding attending meetings and allowing alternative work to be done by teachers during the pandemic for a number of reasons but assured committee that the Local Authority and Partner Challenge Advisors met with Headteachers on a rotation basis to see progress, advise on next steps and establish what support would be required.
+The Head of Education noted that feedback was given to the Welsh Government regarding these. - The committee asked whether Newport City Council had the ability to assist if schools were having difficulties. - The Head of Education noted that by meeting through these sessions, there was the opportunity to speak about the position of the school.
 The Head of Education noted that they had decided against auditing schools to alleviate some pressure schools face but continued with meetings to discuss support required.

-Whether there was a need for more school places?
+A committee member asked whether there was a need for more school places.